Tom Sawyer poster

 First Threshold

-Tom makes the active choice to run away from home with Huck and Joe Harper to Jackson's Island, leaving behind civilization to become pirates and escape their troubles.
+Tom makes the fateful decision to run away with Huck and Joe Harper to Jackson's Island to become pirates, choosing adventure and escape over facing his troubled conscience about the murder.

 8